noctuelles/42-override/level04/ressources/README.md

               execve(2)  by  this process will cause a SIGTRAP to be sent to it, giving the parent a chance to gain control before the new program begins execution.
 A process probably shouldn't make this request if its parent isn't expecting to trace it.  (pid, addr, and data are ignored.)

 The child has an obvious buffer-overflow vulnerability because of the usage of `gets`, granting us **saved-eip** overwrite.
-The NX bit of the executable is disabled, which mean we can execute arbitrary code in the stack.
+The **NX** bit of the executable is disabled, which mean we can execute arbitrary code in the stack.

 Whenever the child will try to `execve`, a `SIGTRAP` will wake up the parent.
 Right after, the parent proceed to get the value of the `eax` register in the child process, and if it contains the value `11`, which correspond to the sysno for `execve` on x86 Linux, the parent immediately send a `SIGKILL` to the child.
-This prevent us from launching a shellcode that try to use `execve`.
+This prevent us from launching a shellcode that try to use the `execve` syscall.

 My initial approach was to craft a shellcode that use `execveat` syscall instead.
-Unfortunatly, the Linux kernel that the host has is too old and does not implement `execveat`, returning **errno** `ENOSYS` in the `eax` register with `int 0x80`.
+Unfortunatly, the Linux kernel that the host has is too old and does not implement the syscall, returning **errno** `ENOSYS` in the `eax` register after the `int 0x80`.

 ## ret2libc

-Instead of crafting a shellcode, we can take advantage of the fact that the libc is loaded into memory and has already some really usefull fuction like `system` for attackers.
+Instead of crafting a shellcode, we can take advantage of the fact that the `libc` is loaded into memory and has already some really usefull fuction like `system` for attackers.
 We can overwrite the **saved-eip** with the address of the `system` function, and set-up the stack so the first argument is a pointer to a `/bin/sh` string.
 With **GDB**, we can find these easily.
+Also **ASLR** is disabled so the `libc` will be loaded in memory at the exact same address for each run.

 ```
 (gdb) p system